IRCC Fees are separate from legal fess associated with all immigration matters. Below is a list of professional fees.

 Dependent child350 (per child)

 Zapherah Inc is a private corporation and is not affiliated with any government agency.
-Zapherah Dewing is a licensed and Registered Immigration Consultant and a member in good standing.
-Zapherah volunteers at the Victoria Immigration & Refugee Centre and hosts the legal immigration clinics.
-All complaints and issues are to be directed to Zapherah Dewing.
+Zapherah Dewing is a licensed and Registered Immigration Consultant – IRB Class License.

 All information and documentation reviewed by the RCIC-IRB, required by governing bodies, and used for the preparation of the application will not be divulged to any third party, other than agents and employees, without prior consent, except as demanded by law.
-The RCIC-IRB, and all agents and employees of the RCIC-IRB, are also bound by the confidentiality requirements of Article 8.1 and 8.5 of the Code of Professional Ethics.
+The RCIC-IRB, and all agents and employees of the RCIC-IRB, are also bound by the confidentiality requirements of the Code of Professional Ethics.

 The Client agrees to the use of electronic communication and storage of confidential information.
 The RCIC will use her best efforts to maintain a high degree of security for electronic communication and information storage.